stelzinga/MF/Management_Framework.md

 This visual representation is summarised below.
 ________________________________________
 ## Profile Tree Executive Summary
 The main objective of a *Venture* (Company, Organisation, Corporation or Enterprise) is to generate more *Revenue*, or *Income* from the sales of  *Services* and/or *Goods* to *Clients*, than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* (*Steps* applied to *Inputs* to achieve *Output*) contributing directly or indirectly to the continuous sales and delivery of Services a.k.a. *Run*, as well as continuous improvement of that Run through *Change*.
 Processes are performed and/or overseen by *Staff* (employees) using *Assets* and with input from *Suppliers* (internal or external).
 Combined, Staff, Suppliers and Assets are *Resources* which generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.).
 These Costs are covered through Cash from Revenues combined with *Capital* in the form of *Liabilities* and *Equity*.
 Liabilities or *Debt* include long and short-term loans, bonds but also purchases on credit.
 Equity represents money invested into the Venture and thus implies a form of *ownership*.
 Operations also yield *Risk*, defined as the probability of unplanned events with adverse outcomes.
 The latter are either *direct* (loss of Revenue through fines, recall of Services, legal costs) or *indirect* (loss or damage of Resources) and they are immediate or in the future.
 Unplanned events occur because of i) failures or weaknesses in Processes and/or Resources and/or ii) because of unforeseen conditions created internally (Management, Staff, -internal- Suppliers, Assets) or externally through Suppliers, Clients and the *Environment*.
 Environment consists of external forces that affect Clients, Services, Operations and Management either directly or indirectly without any of them having direct influence on those forces.
 The majority of these forces include *Investors & Creditors*, *Politics, Laws & Regulations*, *Competitors* *Climate & Weather*, *Geography & Nature*, *Economy & Tax*, *Society & Culture*, *Science & Technology* and *Infrastructure*.
 In short, Risk is a form of *probabilistic* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets etc.
-Revenue, Cost and Risk are the monetary *Results* of Operations as opposed to the non-monetary, intangible result *Image* which reflects the opinion of the Venture as a whole as held by any people in the Environment and within the Venture itself.
-Revenue minus Cost is called *Earnings* or *Profit*.
-Revenue and Cost also make up one of the key *Financial Statements* called *Income Statement* (a statement of Revenues and Costs over a *Financial Period*) whereas Assets³⁾, Liabilities and Equity make up the other: *Balance Sheet* (a statement at the end of that Financial Period).
+Revenue, Cost and Risk are the monetary *Results* of Operations as opposed to the non-monetary, intangible result *Image* which reflects the opinion of the Venture as a whole as held by any people within the Environment, Clients, Suppliers and within the Venture itself.
+Revenue minus Cost is called *Earnings* or *Profit* and they make up one of the key *Financial Statements* called *Income Statement* (a statement of Revenues, Costs and Profit over a *Financial Period*) whereas Assets³⁾, Liabilities and Equity make up the other: *Balance Sheet* (a statement at the end of that Financial Period).
 Operations are central to a Venture, and they are initiated and continuously improved by *Management* through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised, Risk minimised and the Venture's Image is maintained positive.
 Planning consists of strategy *formulation*, whereas Organising and Leading constitute strategy *implementation*, and Controlling consists of *verifying* the implementation.
 Management applies the POLC to Operations but also to *Business Functions* which are transverse topics across the Venture like *Finance*, *Human Resources*, *Information Technology*, *Compliance*, *Risk*, *Legal*, *Tax*, *Procurement*, *Communications*, and *Marketing*.
 Management relies on *Tools* in the form of *Research*, *Definitions*, *Frameworks*, *Procedures* and *Software* to achieve its targets.
 Lastly, Management is in practice a *Management Cycle* in which the theoretic concepts of POLC, Business Functions and Tools blend into a practical continuous output.

 The next four paragraphs provide more details on the POLC, which, being functions, are foundational to Management.